DFE-Digital/get-help-with-tech/app/views/devices_guidance/reset_your_wireless_router.md

 Enter the new device login password that you chose and click ‘Log in’.
 If you are redirected to the router settings homepage, your Huawei router is now reset and ready to use.

-The SIM card supplied with the router will provide data until 31 July 2021.
+The SIM card supplied with the router will provide data until 31 August 2021.
 You can replace this with an alternative SIM card at any time.

 If you are unable to access the router settings, you should: